 |Total Carbohydrate 238g||87%|

 |Dietary Fiber 8g||30%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bulgarian cheese banitza (banitsa) appetizers are similar to Serbian bureks and Greek cheese pies.
 They are traditionally served warm as a first course or in a "meze" (appetizer) spread, but they're also a popular vegetarian main course, snack, and street food.
-In addition, banitzi can be a sweet dessert with apple and pumpkin among the popular fillings.
+Also, banitzi can be a sweet dessert with apple and pumpkin among the popular fillings.
 This particular recipe is a take on a savory version.

 2 cups crumbled Bulgarian feta cheese, well-drained

 6 tablespoons plain yogurt

 - Sea salt and chopped green onions for garnish (optional)

 Heat oven to 400F.